code0monkey1/learn-typescript-fullstackopen/README.md

                      that takes an
                     animal
                      parameter of type
-                    `Dog | Cat`
-                     and returns a boolean value.
-The function checks if the animal
+                    Dog | Cat and returns a boolean value.
+The   `function checks if` the animal
-                     parameter is a
-                    Dog
-                     by checking if it has a
+                     `parameter is a Dog by checking if it has a breed property`.
-                    breed
-                     property.
             + We then have a
                 printAnimal
                  function that takes an